Best Medical Assistant Schools in Kentucky

 Career Outlook in Kentucky

 According to the U.S. Bureau of Labor Statistics, medical assistant jobs are projected to grow faster than average in the coming years1.
-In Kentucky, growing populations in cities like Louisville, Lexington, and Bowling Green mean steady demand.
+In Kentucky, growing populations in cities like Louisville, Lexington, and Bowling Green mean ongoing hiring needs.

 Medical assistants often work in: